MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-database-transact-sql-set-options.md

 Captures all queries.
 ALL is the default configuration value.
 This is the default configuration value starting with [!INCLUDE[ssSQL15](../../includes/sssql15-md.md)].

 AUTO
 Capture relevant queries based on execution count and resource consumption.
-This is the default configuration value starting with [!INCLUDE[sql-server-2019](../../includes/sssqlv15-md.md)] CTP 3.0.
+This is the default configuration value starting with [!INCLUDE[sql-server-2019](../../includes/sssqlv15-md.md)].

 NONE
 Stop capturing new queries.
 Query Store will continue to collect compile and runtime statistics for queries that were captured already.
 Use this configuration with caution since you may miss capturing important queries.